 4‑H’s reach and depth is unmatched.
 Through our community of 100 public universities, 4‑H reaches kids in every corner of America – from urban neighborhoods to suburban schoolyards to rural farming communities.
 Our network of 500,000 volunteers and 3,500 4‑H professionals provides caring and supportive mentoring to all 6 million 4‑H’ers, helping them grow into true leaders today and in life.

-In January 2017, NC 4-H Shooting Sports added a NC 4-H Hunting Skills Competiton that includes, Shotgun (5-Stand), Smallbore Rifle (Small Game Paper Targets out to 90 Yds), 3-D Archery, a Hunter Decision Making Challenge, General Hunting Skills Trail and Game and Wildlife Identification.
-This Tournament is in conjunction with NRA YHEC and is setup similar to the National 4-H Hunting Skills Tournament.
+In January 2017, NC 4-H Shooting Sports added a NC 4-H Hunting Skills Competition that includes, Shotgun (5-Stand), Smallbore Rifle (Small Game Paper Targets out to 80 yds), 3-D Archery, a Hunter Decision Making Challenge, General Hunting Skills Trail and Game and Wildlife Identification.

 The national 4-H organization was formed in 1914.
 4-H is a global network of youth organizations whose mission is "engaging youth to reach their fullest potential while advancing the field of youth development", Its name is a reference to the occurrence of the initial letter H four times in the organization's original motto ‘Head, Heart, Hands, and Health’, In the United States, the organization is administered by the National Institute of Food and Agriculture of the United States Department of Agriculture (USDA).
 The goal of 4-H is to develop citizenship, leadership, responsibility and life skills of youth through experiential learning programs and a Positive Youth Development .
 Though typically thought of as an agriculturally focused organization as a result of its history, 4-H today focuses on citizenship, healthy living, science, engineering, and technology programs.
 The 4-H motto is "To make the best better", while its slogan is "Learn by doing"